Henry John Elwes: Biography

-Henry John Elwes was the eldest son of John Henry Elwes of Colesbourne Park near Cheltenham, Gloucestershire.
+Henry John Elwes was the eldest son of landowner John Henry Elwes of Colesbourne Park near Cheltenham, Gloucestershire.
 He was described as "a giant of a man, and a very dominating character" with "a booming voice which carried well across his Gloucestershire estate, but was very disconcerting elsewhere."
 At 13, Elwes was sent to Eton College.
 In his Memoirs of Travel, Sport and Natural History, published posthumously in 1930, Elwes writes extensively about his Eton time.
 After the age of 17 he spent at least part of every year abroad, and was sent to tutors in Paris, Brussels and Dresden before spending five years in the Scots Guards from 1865.
 He apparently did not take soldiering very seriously, being more interested in ornithology which in those days consisted of collecting specimens and eggs.
-He resigned his commission in 1869 and lived the life of a travelling naturalist and country gentleman.
+He resigned his commission as a captain in 1869 and lived the life of a travelling naturalist and country gentleman.
 He visited various parts of the world studying aspects of natural history including ornithology, botany, entomology and big game.
 He combined horticulture with entomology and big game hunting with estate management and raising prize-winning show livestock, and sitting on the district council.
 He would later ascribe his interest in plants to his wife, Margaret Susan Lowndes, whom he married in 1871.
 His first garden was at Miserden, near Cirencester; he later moved to Preston House, Cirencester, before inheriting the Colesbourne estate on the death of his father in 1891.

 Margaret Susan and Henry John Elwes had a daughter named Susan Margaret and one son, Henry Cecil (1874–1950).